 What is a PSC register?

-• Most UK incorporated companies and LLPs are required to keep a register of 'people with significant control' over them.
+- Most UK incorporated companies and LLPs are required to keep a register of 'people with significant control' (PSCs) over them.

 Who needs to keep a PSC register?

-• Exempt companies (which are subject to equivalent disclosure requirements through a different means) are those with voting shares admitted to trading on a regulated market in the UK or EEA (other than the UK) or on the following specified markets (see table on page 2).
+- Exempt companies (which are subject to equivalent disclosure requirements through a different means) are those with voting shares admitted to trading on a regulated market in the UK or EEA (other than the UK) or on specified markets in Switzerland, the USA, Japan and Israel (see table on page 5 of the attached document).

-• Overseas entities do not have to keep PSC registers, but may have similar transparency provisions in their relevant jurisdiction.
-In particular, the EU introduced similar measures in the Fourth Anti-Money Laundering Directive which Member States were required to have implemented by 26 June 2017.
+- Overseas entities do not have to keep PSC registers, but may have similar transparency provisions in their relevant jurisdiction.
+In particular, the EU has introduced similar measures in the Fourth Anti-Money Laundering Directive which Member States were required to have implemented by 26 June 2017.

 What needs to go on the PSC register?